Skip to content

 Side effects

-Rezdiffra (resmetiron) is an oral therapy conditionally approved in the U.S. for certain adults with metabolic dysfunction-associated steatohepatitis (MASH), a serious form of fatty liver disease.
+Rezdiffra (resmetiron) is an oral therapy conditionally approved in the U.S. for certain adults with metabolic dysfunction-associated steatohepatitis (MASH), a serious form of steatotic liver disease.

 The therapy can lower liver inflammation and ease liver scarring, or fibrosis, in MASH patients with moderate to advanced liver fibrosis, but no irreversible liver scarring or cirrhosis.